LongfeiProjects/JacoROS/README.md

 JacoROS
 =======

-This is a hydro compatible version of SankarNatarajan's JacoROS packag with a MoveIt! config needed to run the Kinova Jaco arm with MoveIt!
+This is a hydro compatible version of SankarNatarajan's JacoROS package with a MoveIt! config needed to run the Kinova Jaco arm with MoveIt!
 The package has been cleaned up (deleted arm_navigation stuff) and catkinized.

 Its possible to control the arm via RViz and move_group api.
-The gripper controller will be added in the next commit.
-The API wrapper/driver still needs some improvement.
-E.g. to show the correct arm and finger posture in rviz the arm needs to be moved once with the joystick.
-Additionally sometimes the driver needs to be restarted because the arm doesn't respond anymore.
-Also ikfast should be used.
+A MoveIt! compatible gripper controller is included.

+Planned improvements:
-Gazebo worked with groovy but has not been testet with hydro/catkin yet (Needs a different arm controller config than the real arm)
+1. Gazebo worked with groovy but has not been testet with hydro/catkin yet (Needs a different arm controller config than the real arm)
+2.

 #### Installation: